 Confidentiality & Disclosure

-All students who request disability accommodations and services must participate in an evaluative intake process with the Office of Accommodative Services (OAS) to support those requests.
-The Office of Accommodative Services recognizes the student’s right to determine who receives disability-related information and the right to confidentiality of this information.
+All students who request disability accommodations and services must participate in an evaluative intake process with the Office of AccessABILITY Services (OAS) to support those requests.
+The Office of AccessABILITY Services recognizes the student’s right to determine who receives disability-related information and the right to confidentiality of this information.

-Disability related documentation is maintained in locked cabinets in the Office of Accommodative Services.
+Disability related documentation is securely maintained by the Office of AccessABILITY Services.
 Documentation is protected under the Family Educational Rights and Privacy Act (FERPA) and will be released from your file in the following circumstances only: